Skip to content

 *

-* The variance is the average of the squared differences from the mean.
+* The variance is the sum of the squared differences from the mean divided by the number of values minus one.

 *